Look into the light

 Is Siri set for the living room?

-A new Apple patent shows that Siri could soon be coming to a sofa near you.
+A new Apple patent shows that Siri could be coming to a sofa near you.

 The dock shown would allow Siri to listen for voice commands, rather like Microsoft's Xbox One, responding even over the din of the TV.

-It doesn't look particularly nice, but patent applications, even Apple's, rarely do - and this could be part of the plans for an Apple TV that responds to voice control, particularly as Apple recently bought PrimeSense, the Israeli firm behind the first generation Kinect.
+It doesn't look particularly nice, but patent applications, even Apple's, rarely do.
+This could be part of the plans for an Apple TV that responds to voice control, particularly as Apple recently bought PrimeSense, the Israeli firm behind the first generation Kinect.

 Source: Apple Insider